Keiō Takao Line

-The Keiō Takao line (京王高尾線, Keiō Takao-sen) is a railway line operated by the Japanese private railway operator Keio Corporation.
+The Takao Line (高尾線, Takao-sen) is a railway line operated by the Japanese private railway operator Keio Corporation.
 The line connects Kitano Station on the Keio Line, to Takaosanguchi Station, and offers access to Mount Takao at the terminal.
 It is gauge, electrified at 1,500 V DC.
 The line originally terminated at Goryōmae to service visitors to the Musashi Imperial Graveyard.

 During the daytime, most trains operate through to/from the Shinjuku terminal on the Keio Line.

 Service patterns

 On the Takao Line, Keio operates six different service types, with trains running through to and from the Keio Main Line.